Stalkisiek/CashFlow/README.md

 - 📄 `pages`: Page layout and routing configuration.
 - 🖼️ `pictures`: Includes all the images used in the application.
 - 💼 `types`: Definition of custom types and interfaces.

-## Getting Started

-### Database Configuration 🔧

-Before getting started, make sure to configure your database settings:

-1. Change the database connection string in the backend project to match your database server.

-### Backend Setup 🌐

-To set up the backend of the CashFlow Web Application:

-1. Clone the repository: `git clone https://github.com/your-username/cashflow-web-app.git`
-2. Navigate to the project directory: `cd cashflow-web-app`
-3. Apply database migrations: `dotnet ef database update`
-4. Start the backend server: `dotnet run` in the `./Backend` directory.

-### Frontend Setup 🌟

-To set up the frontend of the CashFlow Web Application:

-1. Navigate to the frontend directory: `cd ./Frontend/cashflow`
-2. Install dependencies: `npm install`
-3. Start the development server: `npm start`

-Now, you have both the backend and frontend up and running!

 ## Authentication 🔒